Circuit de Monaco: Evolution of the circuit

 In 1973, as anticipated, the track was modified at various points also due to the construction of new civil buildings.
 In particular, a new hotel was under construction in the "Old Station" hairpin area (Hotel Loews, later renamed Fairmont), resulting in an extension of the tunnel towards the "Portier" curve.
-The 1973 images show the unusual passage under the new long tunnel, above which the pillars of the Loews hotel are being built.
+Images and videos from 1973 show the unusual passage under the new long tunnel, above which the pillars of the Loews hotel are being built.
 At the exit of the tunnel there was the traditional port chicane and, after the "Tabac" curve, the new path adjacent to the swimming pools (two "S" left–right and right–left connected by a short straight) and "La Rascasse" hairpin.
 It was the first year for the new garages in an independent lane, with an entrance just after "La Rascasse", where an asphalt slide was installed to overcome the difference in level from the roadway.

-In 1976 the "Sainte Dévote" and "Anthony Noghes" corners were modified: in order to slow down the transit of the cars, curbs and protections were repositioned.
+In 1976 the "Sainte Dévote" and "Antony Noghès" corners were modified: in order to slow down the transit of the cars, curbs and protections were repositioned.

 In 1986, thanks to the expansion of the roadway implemented in the chicane area of the port, the chicane itself was modified and made slower: instead of the previously existing fast change of direction, deemed too dangerous, new curbs were installed to design a double turn at 90 degrees.
 It was then renamed "Nouvelle Chicane".

-In 1997 the first "Piscine" corner was modified: the shifting of the track edge protections improved the visibility for the pilots and allowed a higher speed.
+In 1997 the first "Piscine" corner was modified: the shifting of the track edge protections improved the visibility for the drivers and allowed a higher speed.
 A year later (at the request of Pasquale Lattuneddu, chief operating officer of Formula One Management), the whole area of the paddock was surrounded with shatterproof fences, in order to reduce and better manage the people authorised to access them.